Updated September 15, 2020

-If you are from a country outside the EU, at the moment travel into Italy from elsewhere is not allowed.
-As of July 1 some EU countries have started allowing visitors from non-EU countries, but Italy has chosen to opt out of any further border relaxations for the moment.
+If you are from a country outside the EU, at the moment travel into Italy from elsewhere without a quarantine is not allowed.
+As of July 1 some EU countries have started allowing visitors from non-EU countries, and while Italy has allowed visitors from the approved list, they have to quarantine for 14 days on arrival.

-The EU-wide travel advice will be reviewed every 2 weeks, so the situation is likely to change.
+The EU-wide travel advice is being reviewed regularly, so the situation is likely to change.
 Once travel is allowed, the country where you live may have different rules about what you are allowed to do.
 It may depend on the airlines, and it will surely depend on your personal situation.

 All I can say is to please keep following me, here and on social media, as I update you.
 Just know how much we want you to come back to visit us.

 The Italian economy has been devastated by this situation.
 Besides people working in tourism, the grinding to a halt of the Italian economy trickled down to many people across socio-economic statuses, sectors, and geographic regions.

 I and so many people I know work directly in tourism, and as you can imagine, this has had a brutal effect on us all.

 If you want to help, here are some options:

 Coronaviruses have been around a very long time.

 According to the World Health Organization (WHO), "Coronaviruses (CoV) are a large family of viruses that cause illness ranging from the common cold to more severe diseases such as Middle East Respiratory Syndrome (MERS-CoV) and Severe Acute Respiratory Syndrome (SARS-CoV)."

 The most recently identified virus is called Novel Coronavirus, which basically means "new Coronavirus."
 Covid-19 is the disease caused by the Novel Coronavirus.